hackingbeauty/react-mic/README.md

 You can do that with the premium enhancement of this component called [React-Mic-Gold](https://react-mic-gold.professionalreactapp.com/sales-page34701298).

-Companies that develop speech-recognition apps, voice-activated software, apps that require audio recording features, or language-learning products use React-Mic-Gold.
+Companies that develop speech-recognition apps, voice-activated software, apps that require audio recording features, or language-learning products all use React-Mic-Gold.

 ## Installation